akamai/terraform-provider-akamai/docs/data-sources/property_cp_code.md

 ## Attributes Reference

-This data source returns these attributes are returned:
+This data source returns these attributes:

-* `id` - The CP code ID.
+* `id` - The CP code's ID.
 * `product_ids` - An array of product IDs associated with this CP code.
-Each ID will include the `prd_` prefix.
+Each ID returned includes the `prd_` prefix.